 It seems fairly clear that we have to include meaning in our definition.
 The sounds that make up, for instance, the word word have a certain meaning in combination that they don't have by themselves, or when they appear in other words (like water or murder).
-So the w sound in word doesn't mean anything by itself, nor does the -ord sequence, but together, they have a meaning, even if it's a meaning that's hard to pin down.
-So for our final try, let's look at the relevant definition in the Oxford English Dictionary (OED), which is listed as definition number 12a in their entry for the word word:
+So the w sound in word doesn't mean anything by itself, nor does the ord sequence, but together, they have a meaning, even if it's a meaning that's hard to pin down.
+So for our final try, let's look at the closest definition in the Oxford English Dictionary (OED), which is definition number 12a: